 readlink(2), capabilities(7), credentials(7), symlink(7)

 This page is part of release 4.04 of the Linux man-pages project.
-A description of the project, and information about reporting bugs, can be found at http://www.kernel.org/doc/man-pages/.
+A description of the project, information about reporting bugs, and the latest version of this page, can be found at http://www.kernel.org/doc/man-pages/.
 Linux 2015-12-05 PATH_RESOLUTION(7)